-Venezuelan Independence Day is July 5, 1811 when a congress of Venezuelan provinces declared independence from Spain.
-In Spanish we call it “Cinco de Julio.”
+Venezuelan Independence Day is July 5, 1811.
+On this day a congress of Venezuelan provinces declared independence from Spain.

 Venezuelan Independence Day